We’re in leading publications

 How an Equity Equivalent Program could pave the way for Starlink’s entry into South Africa?

-Starlink in South Africa: DTI equity equivalent programme
+Starlink in South Africa: why equity equivalent programmes makes sense

 ESOP communication: key ingredients for successful employee ownership

-Employee ownership structure can help pave way for M&A approval
+Employee Share Ownership structure can help pave way for M&A approval

-Large multinational transactions that need approval from SA’s Competition Commission can benefit greatly from the inclusion of employee share ownership plans (Esops), which can help address the commission’s public interest considerations and provide other benefits to the parties involved.
+Large multinational transactions that need approval from SA’s Competition Commission can benefit greatly from the inclusion of employee share ownership plans (Esops), which can help address the commission’s public interest considerations and provide other benefits to the..

 11 things to consider before implementing ESOPs in South Africa